Coins of the pound sterling: System

+Materials

+The metal composition varied, not just between different denominations but also over time.
+The crown, half crown, florin, shilling, and sixpence were made from sterling silver (925 fine) until 1920; debased silver (500 fine) from 1920 until 1946; and cupronickel from 1947 onwards.

+The penny, halfpenny, and farthing were made from copper until 1860, after which bronze was used.
+The bronze alloy initially consisted of 95% copper, 4% tin and 1% zinc, but in 1923 was altered to 95.5% copper, 3% tin and 1.5% zinc.

+The threepence introduced in 1937 was a twelve-sided nickel-brass coin, but the previous threepence, a small silver coin of diameter 16 mm continued to be made until 1945.
+Like the higher value silver coins, this was changed from sterling silver to debased silver in 1920.

 Denominations

 In the years just prior to decimalisation, the circulating British coins were:

 The farthing (1/4d) had been demonetised on 1 January 1961, whilst the crown (5/-) was issued periodically as a commemorative coin but rarely found in circulation.

-The crown, half crown, florin, shilling, and sixpence were cupronickel coins (in historical times silver or silver alloy); the penny, halfpenny, and farthing were bronze; and the threepence was a twelve-sided nickel-brass coin (historically it was a small silver coin).

 Some of the pre-decimalisation coins with exact decimal equivalent values continued in use after 1971 alongside the new coins, albeit with new names (the shilling became equivalent to the 5p coin, with the florin equating to 10p), and the others were withdrawn almost immediately.
 The use of florins and shillings as legal tender in this way ended in 1991 and 1993 when the 5p and 10p coins were replaced with smaller versions.
 Indeed, while pre-decimalisation shillings were used as 5p coins, for a while after decimalisation many people continued to call the new 5p coin a shilling, since it remained 1/20 of a pound, but was now counted as 5p (five new pence) instead of 12d (twelve old pennies).
 The pre-decimalisation sixpence, also known as a sixpenny bit or sixpenny piece, was equivalent to 2 1/2p, but was demonetised in 1980.